 Select the Alerts tab and click Create alert

-Configure your alert settings:
+Configure alert settings

 • Select Log metrics as the type of alert